Don Robinson (rugby league): Notable tour matches

 Don Robinson played, and scored a try in Leeds' victory over Australia in the 1956–57 Kangaroo tour of Great Britain and France match at Headingley, Leeds.

 Club career

 Don Robinson is the second youngest player (behind Jordan Crowther) to make his début as a forward for Wakefield Trinity, aged 17-years and 9-months, he made his début against Dewsbury in the 1949–50 Challenge Cup replay during the 1949–50 season at Crown Flatt, Dewsbury on Wednesday 1 March 1950, he was transferred from Wakefield Trinity to Leeds in January 1956, with Fred Smith going the other way.
 In addition, Wakefield Trinity also received £3,000 (based on increases in average earnings, this would be approximately £155,300 in 2013), he made his début for Leeds, and scored a try, against York on Saturday 4 February 1956, during the 1957–58 season he played in each of Leeds' 43 league, and cup matches, becoming the first Leeds player to complete an ever-present campaign in the post-World War II period.

-Genealogical information

-Don Robinson was the oldest brother of Irene Robinson (birth registered during first ¼ 1934 in Pontefract district), and Brian Robinson (birth registered during second ¼ 1938 in Pontefract district), he was also the brother-in-law of the rugby league footballer Ron Evans through Evan's marriage to Irene Robinson.
+Representative honours